HumanSignal/Adala/README.md

 ## 📢 Why choose Adala?

-- 🌟 **Reliable agents**: Our agents are built upon a foundation of ground truth data.
+- 🌟 **Reliable agents**: Agents are built upon a foundation of ground truth data.
 This ensures consistent and trustworthy results, making Adala a reliable choice for your data processing needs.